Home

 • Disk drives are delicate and can be easily damaged if the computer case is bumped while the unit is in operation.

-Finally, if adapter cards are removed, ensure that the slot covers are replaced since open slots can affect the air circulation through the computer causing components to overheat and RFI leaks.
+Finally, if adapter cards are removed, ensure that the slot covers are replaced since open slots can affect air circulation through the computer causing components to overheat.

 Conclusion

-At first glance, the computer case dosn't seem to perform any function.
+At first glance, the computer case doesn't seem to perform any function.
 But, its role is indeed an extremely important one!

 Click here to read 'Guide to Selecting a Cheap Computer Case'.